 More than 65% admit stress has caused them to underperform at work.

 One in seven people said they had turned to alcohol to cope with the stress they have been suffering at work, while two thirds have considered quitting their jobs because of stress.

 Only 10% of the people interviewed said their work was stress-free, while 50% said their work causes them stress.

 Causes of workplace stress include being given too much work (39%), unrealistic deadlines (32%), working more hours than contracted (20%), undue scrutiny or micromanagement (17%) and harassment by bosses or colleagues (16%).

 For legal advice on stress at work call our Employment Solicitors on freephone 0800 916 9060 or contact us online and we will call you.

-Slater & Gordon Lawyers have offices in London, Manchester, Liverpool, Birmingham, Sheffield, Halifax, Milton Keynes, Merseyside, Bristol, Cambridge, Edinburgh, Cardiff, Newcastle, Wakefield & meeting rooms in Bramhall, Cheshire.
+Slater and Gordon Lawyers have offices in London, Manchester, Liverpool, Birmingham, Sheffield, Halifax, Milton Keynes, Merseyside, Bristol, Cambridge, Edinburgh, Cardiff, Newcastle, Wakefield & meeting rooms in Bramhall, Cheshire.

-Employment Solicitors at Slater & Gordon have been shortlisted by The Lawyer magazine individually and as a team ten times since 2000, winning Employment Lawyers of the Year on three occasions.
+Employment Solicitors at Slater and Gordon have been shortlisted by The Lawyer magazine individually and as a team ten times since 2000, winning Employment Lawyers of the Year on three occasions.